 Us Bábbarra Women’s Centre mob, we are not afraid to speak up.
 We know we are stronger together.

-Lennie Goya-Airra, head of sewing team at Bábbarra
+Lennie Goya-Airra, Former head of sewing team at Bábbarra

 In Australia and around the world, Indigenous women are among the most marginalised and disadvantaged of all social groups.
 They are also the most economically vulnerable.